StrangeBeeCorp/docs/docs/resources/index.md

 # Resources

 In this section, you can find a collection of valuable resources regarding the applications.

 ## Demo virtual machine
-Learn how to [download](./demo.md) and [use](./howto-vm-demo.md) our demo virtual Machine
+Learn how to [download](./demo.md) and [use](./howto-vm-demo.md) our demo virtual machine

 ## IaaS environment
 Your have your own cloud infrastruture and wish to manage and include TheHive and Cortex ; learn how to deploy our dedicated images by reading our usage instructions: